Diabetes: The Basics – Taking Medications

 Many people who have diabetes use insulin to help control it.
 If you use insulin, you need to know how it works in your body, how to store it and take it, what type you take, and when it will act in your body.

 Diabetes is an illness that makes it hard for your body to use the food you eat the right way.
 Insulin helps your body use food for energy.
 Some of the food you eat turns into glucose.
-Glucose is also called 'sugar,' and is your body”s main source of energy.
+Glucose is also called ‘sugar,’ and is your body’s main source of energy.
 Glucose travels through your body in your blood.
 Insulin is a substance made in the pancreas, a small organ behind your stomach.
 Insulin helps get the glucose out of the blood and into your cells.
-Just like a key that unlocks a door, insulin is like the key that unlocks the door to the cells in your body, and lets the glucose in to be used as energy.
+Insulin is the key that unlocks the door to the cells in your body and lets the glucose in to be used as energy.

-Insulin can be taken with an insulin syringe (or needle) an insulin pen, or an insulin pump.
-Insulin does not come in a pill.
+Insulin can be taken with an insulin syringe (or needle) an insulin pen, inhaled, or an insulin pump.
+Insulin can’t be taken in pill form because your digestive system would break it down in the same way that you digest food.
+That means the insulin wouldn’t make it to your bloodstream where it’s needed.
 If you need to learn how to give yourself insulin, see your diabetes educator.

 These points are important!